OctopusDeploy/docs/CONTRIBUTING.md

   > 2. Give the project a name that's meaningful to you, and anybody else who'll work on the project.
   > 3. ...

-3. Reference.
+3. Reference/advanced used cases, FAQs

   If there are lists of parameters or additional options available, provide the details in a list or table for easy access after the procedural content.
 If there are common troubleshooting steps users might need to perform, list them here.

 4. Next.

-  Provide links to related documentation to help the reader continue their journey.
+  Provide links to related documentation, the blog, or other resources to help the reader continue their journey.

-## Working with Files and Folders
+## Working with files and folders

 The folder structure in the GitHub docs repository, determines the structure of [www.octopus.com/docs](https://www.octopus.com/docs) and the navigation menu for the docs.
 For instance, the contents of the file located at `docs/installation/requirements.md` can be viewed at the URL [www.octopus.com/docs/installation/requirements](https://octopus.com/docs/installation/requirements).
 Note, the markdown file extension `.md` is not present in the URL.

 The only exception to this rule, is index pages, see the next section for details.

-### Index Pages
+### Index pages

 Each directory needs an index.md page with the content that will be displayed on the equivalent page in the docs.
 For instance, the contents of the file `docs/installation/index.md` is available at the URL: [www.octopus.com/docs/installation](https://octopus.com/docs/installation).
 Note, `index.md` is not part of the URL.